Envelopes of holomorphy and extension of functions of bounded type: Envelopes of open subsets of a Banach space

-Thus if $U$ is balanced (in fact, this works whenever polynomials are dense in $H_b(U)$) we can extend holomorphic functions of bounded type on $U$ to $\widehat U_\p$.
-By Corollary \ref{morfismo=morfismo fuerte} the inclusion $U\hookrightarrow\widehat U_\p$ is a strong $H_b$-extension.
-Moreover, it is possible to obtain extensions which are of bounded type ``on every point'' of $\widehat U_\p$ in the following sense.
+Example \ref{ejemplo} below shows that if we drop off the assumption of boundedness, extensions to $\widehat U_{\p(E)}$ need not be of bounded type.
+However, it is possible to obtain extensions which are of bounded type ``around every point'' of $\widehat U_{\p(E)}$ in the following sense.